eross/aws_examples/secretsmanager/secrets/README.md

 mvn package
 ```

-The tests run without an invalid ARN.
+The tests run with an invalid ARN.
 Modify AssumeRoleDemoTest to add your valid
 arn and enable full function execution.